citp/privacy-policy-historical/m/mo/mom/momsfavoritestuff.com.md

-> *The following text is extracted and transformed from the momsfavoritestuff.com privacy policy that was archived on 2014-03-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140328235236id_/http%3A//www.momsfavoritestuff.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the momsfavoritestuff.com privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120180837id_/http%3A//www.momsfavoritestuff.com/privacy) for the most accurate reproduction.*

-# Privacy - Boston mom review blog
+# Privacy - Boston lifestyle blog

 Privacy Policy